 For instance, insight into back-end analytics gives users an edge in putting their content to work; and IT administrators can remotely access any displays in the network, from anywhere in the world.

-The Large IT Network Threshold: At what point do you need back-end capabilities?
+Large IT Network Threshold: When do you need back-end capabilities?

 Defining an“enterprise” level network is relative to the use case.
 So when does it become beneficial to purchase an enterprise-level CMS with admin control tools?
 When doing so will save time, resources, and money.